goodluckoguzie/goodluckoguzie.github.io/projects/fallingballenv.md

 ## <a id="faq"></a>14.
 FAQ

 ### Q: Why is the floor position hidden?
-**A:** To test whether models can learn implicit physics from observations alone.
-Most Gym environments reveal all state information.
-FallingBallEnv tests whether models can infer hidden boundary conditions from trajectory patterns.
+**A:** This design tests whether models can learn implicit physics from observations alone.
+Unlike most Gym environments that reveal all state information, FallingBallEnv requires models to infer hidden boundary conditions from trajectory patterns, creating a controlled test of sequential learning capabilities.

 ### Q: How does this compare to other Gym environments?
 **A:** Most Gym environments (CartPole, MountainCar, etc.) reveal all state information.
 FallingBallEnv uniquely tests learning of implicit physics by hiding the floor position, creating a controlled test of sequential learning capabilities.